Last update: Nov 11, 2020

 Yangon Money exchanges.

 Bogyoke Aung San Market, which is opened from 9:30AM to 5:30PM and closed on Monday, used to be the best place to exchange money.
-Nowadays there are a few exchanges in Bogyoke Aung San Market, but also many others all over Yangon city.
+Nowadays there are a few exchanges in Bogyoke Aung San Market, but also others all over Yangon city.

 - PCL Money Changer: Anawrahta Rd, near interchange of Sule Pagoda rd.